10 Budgeting Apps for Couples That Make It Easy to Share Finances

 And if you’re Team Apple and your honey is Team Android, don’t sweat.
 All the options above are compatible with both operating systems.

+Nicole Dow is a former senior writer at The Penny Hoarder.
 Additional reporting from former staff writer Jen Smith was included in this article.
-Nicole Dow is a senior writer at The Penny Hoarder.